The best password recovery solutions provide an easy way for you to recover passwords for software applications and hardware devices.

 Passware is a leading password recovery software developer that has a success rate of about 70%, which is quite good, considering the task at hand.
 The Basic, Standard, and Standard Plus kits are all intended for home use, although there are Business and even Forensics solutions available, depending on how difficult the job is.

-The Basic kit works on Microsoft Windows Vista, Server 2003/2008/2012/2016, and Windows 7/8.x/10.
+The Basic kit works on Microsoft Windows Vista, and Windows 7/8.x/10/11, as well as on Mac.
 The software can grant you quick access to a wide variety of file types, either through brute force attacks or Passware’s “Instant Recovery” method, as well as general Windows passwords.
+The cost for this kit is around $50 / £45 / AU$75.

 While somewhat costly and like all solutions, not guaranteed to work in every case, this is a good place to start for a robust password recovery application with a good track record.
-However, do note that there's no password recovery for Mac except at the highest pricing tier.
+The latest update also brought the password recovery for bcrypt hash.

 Recover My Password by Lazesoft is another freeware option for recovering a Windows admin password.
 You can remove the Windows password entirely, reset it to blank, and unlock, enable, or disable user accounts.